 Let’s face it…

-Choosing how much to pay your employees is a BIG decision.
+Choosing how much to pay cleaning employees is a BIG decision.

-Get it just right – you will be the company that hardworking and loyal employees will love - and they’ll stay for a very long time.
+Get it just right and you will be the company that hardworking and loyal employees will love - and they’ll stay for a very long time.

 Luckily, if you consider all the factors in this article – you’ll be on your way to getting it perfect.